percona/k8spsmdb-docs/docs/encryption.md

 ### Configuring Vault

 1. First, you should enable secrets within Vault.
 For this you will need a [Vault token](https://www.vaultproject.io/docs/concepts/tokens).
-    Percona XtraDB Cluster can use any regular token which allows all operations inside the secrets mount point.
+    Percona Server for MongoDB can use any regular token which allows all operations inside the secrets mount point.
 In the following example we are using the *root token* to be sure the permissions requirement is met, but actually there is no need in root permissions.
 We don’t recommend using the root token